Johncarl-Nabepero/Training/Php_with_laravel/Section_insights/Section16_Laravel_Fundamentals_PolyMorphic.md

 - A polymorphic relationship is where a model can belong to more than one other model on a single association.

-**Summary**

-- Creating a Laravel Project with the database, 3 models, and 3 migrations.

-1. Create a new Laravel installation called polymorphic

-2. Create a database with the same name polymorphic

-3. Create 3 models, Staff, Product, and Photo; here is a reminder of how we do that below

 `php artisan make:model Staff -m `